 Taking a family bike ride is a great way to stay healthy and explore more of your hometown all at once.
 The real challenge is finding a bike trail that’s right for everyone in your crew.
-Luckily, we explored all the nooks and crannies in the DMV and found a bike route or two that are perfect for everyone.
 Whether you’ve got a few trikes and balance bikes in your group or are ready to hit the bigger trails on two wheels, keep reading to discover our favorite bike trails for families.

 If your little ones have just started to pedal on their own, head out to one of these easy, kid-friendly loops.
 It’s never too early to start your family bike riding tradition.

 Rock Creek Park

 Head to Beach Dr. on a weekend or holiday when the road is closed, and your little one can ride their bikes in a city street!
 If you're going to take to a trail, hit a path during workday hours to avoid other cyclists.
 If you start on the north end of the park and head south, your kiddos can coast mostly downhill (of course, that requires some pre-planning for when you reach the bottom).

 This rail-to-trail will eventually run 8 miles from Silver Spring, MD to Union Station, but for now you can hop on between NoMa and upper Northeast for an easy, 4 mile ride.
 There is a steep section in the Fort Trotten area, so little peddlers will want to skip this section or walk their bikes up the steep hill.
 While this trail lacks the views and greenery of some of the other trails featured on this list, it does boast a number of murals and public art works.
 This trail is used frequently by commuters, so weekend rides are best for those looking to avoid heavy cycle traffic.